+If you’ve ever experienced this horrible condition of tinnitus you know what it’s like.
 Can diabetes cause tinnitus?
 This symptom of buzzing, ringing, and whistling in your ears most certainly can be caused by diabetes because conditions that have these symptoms are linked to impeding of the actions of insulin and insulin resistance and therefore can cause tinnitus.
 Diabetes does not show favoritism.
 It can attack and cause anything anywhere in the body if you don’t control it.

 I’ve had it and let me tell you I will never forget it.
 I know how important it is for me to control diabetes now and tinnitus is just another unforgiving thorn in the side, to put it bluntly.

 These patients then followed a strict diet for a period of two years.
 While their insulin levels were brought back to the normal range, the people who followed and stuck to the diet lowered their risks of tinnitus by more than five times of those who did not follow the diet!

 7 – Causes and Ways to Prevent Tinnitus

 Believe it or not stress can cause tinnitus, among many other things when it comes to your health.
 Stress is a killer and I’m sure you’ve heard that before but it’s true.
 If you have anxiety or are stressed out about something, you leave yourself vulnerable to contracting tinnitus.
 It’s vital to your health and that of avoiding tinnitus by trying to remain calm and not let things get to you.

 The pain and discomfort of tinnitus is just not worth going through if you can prevent it.
 I know it’s not easy to control stress in our lives filled with problems but it really is necessary to try because the fact that stress can be a cause of tinnitus makes it a huge reason why you must avoid it.

 Prolonged exposure to loud noise is one of the biggest causes of not only tinnitus, but to hearing loss as well.
 There are more ways than you might think to having yourself in a loud noise situation.

 I love to use my headphones whether at home, riding my bike, walking, and many other places but it is NOT a good idea to have the volume turned up to the max!
 Okay, I’ll admit I do like it loud, but not enough to have it cause tinnitus or hearing loss.
 Just turn it down and you won’t regret it later on.

 It is a great idea to take a break like with anything else.
 It is better for your ears if you take the 5 minute break or so every so often.
 Whenever you can get away from the loud noise it’s just going to be better for you and you have less of a chance of doing any damage later on.
 For me, I don’t like loud noises at all so when I’m in a situation where I don’t have a choice, I’ll always try and give my ears the 5 minute break.

 Now for the most part when I feel something coming on, I don’t always run to my doctor right away.
 But I try over the counter medications for the ears and it usually works fast and gets rid of the pain.
 By clearing up the infection promptly, you reduce the chances of the infection leading to tinnitus.

 If you notice construction workers, musicians, airport workers on the runway, factory workers, people on a shooting range, landscapers, and others all either wear earplugs or should be wearing them.
 Earplugs can save you from more than tinnitus.
 They’ll help save your hearing, period.

 This one is huge.
 Have you ever gone to a wedding, party, concert, or sporting event where the loudspeakers are right next to where you’re sitting?
 This is horrible!
 I learned my lesson a long time ago about staying away from the loudspeakers.

 If you don’t want tinnitus or hearing loss, then make it a point to NOT be anywhere close to them and if you have no choice, you’d better bring the earplugs and take frequent breaks and leave the area every so often!

-Treatments for Tinnitus
+8 -Treatments for Tinnitus

 Believe it or not poor posture can affect you and cause tinnitus.
 Medical research reveals that the nerves connected to the muscles in your neck may be responsible for causing tinnitus in folks who do not sit up straight.

 I remember my family doctor telling me about sitting up straight when I went to see him about tinnitus I had.
 He said that your ears should align properly with your hips and your shoulders.
 I looked at him with disbelief but he shook his head and said “That’s the way it is!”
 He’s the professional so I followed his advice. 🙂